Zenieverse/ShotSmith-AI/README.md

 `

 # ShotSmith AI
-**Deterministic Cinematography with FIBO JSON-Native Generation**
+Deterministic Cinematography with FIBO JSON-Native Generation

-ShotSmith AI is a professional-grade visual generation tool built for the **Bria FIBO Hackathon**.
+ShotSmith AI is a professional-grade visual generation tool built for the **Bria FIBO Hackathon.
-It demonstrates a fundamental shift from prompt-based image generation to **deterministic, JSON-controlled cinematography** using the **Bria FIBO foundation model**.
+It demonstrates a fundamental shift from prompt-based image generation to deterministic, JSON-controlled cinematography using the **Bria FIBO foundation model.

-Instead of relying on fragile prompt engineering, ShotSmith AI treats image generation like a real production pipeline: cameras, lenses, lighting, color, and composition are **explicit, reproducible, and versionable**.
+Instead of relying on fragile prompt engineering, ShotSmith AI treats image generation like a real production pipeline: cameras, lenses, lighting, color, and composition are explicit, reproducible, and versionable.

+ShotSmith AI — When image generation becomes cinematography, not guesswork.

 ---